-We compare the $CE^{2}LS$ algorithm with the following benchmark methods/criteria: \begin{enumerate} \item The pretreatment adjustment (PRE for short)~\cite{rubin1974estimating}, which adjusts for all pretreatment variables $\mathbf{X}$ for estimating $ACE(W, Y)$. \item The minimal adjustment set selection (MASS) criteria, which refer to the four criteria used to select the minimal adjustment set from pretreatment variables as summarised in~\cite{de2011covariate}.
-The four criteria select all causes of $W$, all causes of $Y$, all causes of $W$ excluding causes of $Y$, or all causes of $Y$ excluding causes of $W$, as the adjustment set respectively.
-Following the notation in~\cite{de2011covariate} the identified adjustment sets are denoted as $\hat{\mathbf{X}}_{\rightarrow W}$, $\hat{\mathbf{X}}_{\rightarrow Y}$, $\hat{\mathbf{Q}}_{\rightarrow W}$ and $\hat{\mathbf{Z}}_{\rightarrow Y}$ respectively. \item The disjunctive cause criterion~\cite{vanderweele2011new}, which considers the union of all causes of $W$ and all causes of $Y$ as the adjustment set, denoted as $\hat{\mathbf{X}}_{\rightarrow W,Y} = (\hat{\mathbf{X}}_{\rightarrow W} \cup \hat{\mathbf{X}}_{\rightarrow Y})$. \item EHS~\cite{entner2013data}, a data-driven for adjustment set identification from data with latent variables, under the pretreatment assumption and using conditional independence tests. \item LVIDA~\cite{malinsky2017estimating}, a causal effect estimation algorithm based on global causal structure learning.
-The LVIDA method using FCI for causal structure learning is denoted as LVIDA-FCI, and the LVIDA method using rFCI (the really Fast Causal Inference, rFCI~\cite{colombo2012learning}) is called LVIDA-rFCI. \item NULL, the baseline, which does not conduct variable adjustment. \end{enumerate}
+The details of the comparisons are introduced as follows: \begin{enumerate} \item PRE~\cite{rubin1974estimating}, adjusts for all pretreatment variables $\mathbf{X}$ for estimating $ACE(W, Y)$. \item The MASS criteria refer to the four criteria used to select the minimal adjustment set from pretreatment variables as summarised in~\cite{de2011covariate}.
+The four criteria select all causes of $W$, all causes of $Y$, all causes of $W$ excluding causes of $Y$, and all causes of $Y$ excluding causes of $W$, as the adjustment set respectively.
+Following the notation in~\cite{de2011covariate}, the identified adjustment sets are denoted as $\hat{\mathbf{X}}_{\rightarrow W}$, $\hat{\mathbf{X}}_{\rightarrow Y}$, $\hat{\mathbf{Q}}_{\rightarrow W}$ and $\hat{\mathbf{Z}}_{\rightarrow Y}$ respectively. \item The disjunctive cause criterion~\cite{vanderweele2011new} considers the union of all causes of $W$ and all causes of $Y$ as the adjustment set, denoted as $\hat{\mathbf{X}}_{\rightarrow W,Y} = (\hat{\mathbf{X}}_{\rightarrow W} \cup \hat{\mathbf{X}}_{\rightarrow Y})$. \item EHS~\cite{entner2013data}, a data-driven method for adjustment set identification from data with latent variables (based on Theorem~\ref{Theo:EHSsearch}), using conditional independence test and the pretreatment assumption. \item LVIDA~\cite{malinsky2017estimating} is a causal effect estimation algorithm based on global causal structure learning.
+The LVIDA method using FCI for causal structure learning is denoted as LVIDA-FCI, and the LVIDA method using rFCI (the really Fast Causal Inference, rFCI~\cite{colombo2012learning}) is called LVIDA-rFCI. \end{enumerate}